-Historic Preservation-In comments dated February 28, 2006, the Historic Preservation and Public Facilities Planning Section stated that the proposed project would have no effects on historic resources.
+Historic Preservation-In comments forward to the Urban Design Section in an e-mail dated March 30, 2006, the Historic Preservation and Public Facilities Planning Section stated that the subject project would have no effect on historic resources.

-Archeological Review-In comments dated March 20, 2006, the staff archeologist stated that Phase I (Identification) archeological investigations were completed on the above-referenced property, and the draft report (which included Bevard East, West and North) was received on July 13, 2005, and comments were sent to the archeology consultant URS, by Donald Creveling, Archeology Program Manager, M-NCPPC Natural and Historic Resources Division, Department of Parks and Recreation, in a letter dated October 17, 2005.
+Archeological Review-In comments dated March 20, 2006, the staff archeologist stated that Phase I (Identification) archeological investigations were completed on the above-referenced property and the draft report (which included Bevard East, West and North) was received on July 13, 2005, and comments were sent to the archeology consultant, URS, by Donald Creveling, Archeology Program Manager, M-NCPPC Natural and Historic Resources Division, Department of Parks and Recreation, in a letter dated October 17, 2005.
 Four copies of the final report were received by the Planning Department on February 17, 2006.
-Four historic and two prehistoric archeological sites (18PR774, 18PR775, 18PR776, 18PR777, 18PR778, 18PR779) were identified on the entire Bevard property (North, West, and East).
+Four historic and two prehistoric archeological sites (18PR774, 18PR775, 18PR776, 18PR777, 18PR778, 18PR779) were identified on the entire Brevard property (North, West, and East).
 All the archeological sites were determined to be disturbed or too minor to be considered significant.
 No further archeological work is required on the subject property.

 However, additional work may be required by the Maryland Historical Trust as part of the Section 106 process.
 Section 106 of the National Historic Preservation Act requires federal agencies to take into account the effects of their undertakings on historic properties, to include archeological sites.
 This review is required when federal monies, federal properties, or federal permits are required for a project.